devon-the-developer/go-quiz-game/README.md

 ## MVP

-[] Add timer that defaults to 30seconds that stops quiz once reached
+[x] Add timer that defaults to 30seconds that stops quiz once reached
+\
+[] Break out of question if timer finishes
 \
 [] Add ability to customise the length of timer with flag
 \